Dynamic Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance from Noisy Input-State Data: Problem definition

-In our problem setting we assume that: \begin{enumerate} \item the matrices $A$ and $B$ are unknown, \item the matrices $B_1$, $C_1$, $D_1$, $E$, $C$ and $F$ are known. \end{enumerate} To compensate for the unknown model parameters, we assume that we have one recorded finite time trajectory.
-This trajectory is obtained in the following data recording setting: \begin{enumerate} \item the system model structure \eqref{eq:3:11} is known; \item the unknown disturbance $w_k$ is bounded; \item the control input $u_k$ and the state $x_k$ are known. \end{enumerate} More precisely, we have knowledge of the following data matrices
+In our problem setting we assume that the matrices: \begin{enumerate} \item $A$ and $B$ are unknown, \item $B_1$, $C_1$, $D_1$, $E$, $C$ and $F$ are known, and $B_1$ has full column rank. \end{enumerate} In addition, we assume that we have one recorded finite time trajectory.
+Note that trajectory data can be also made of multiple recorded trajectories or their parts without affecting controller synthesis.
+This data is obtained in the following data recording setting: \begin{enumerate} \item the system model structure \eqref{eq:3:11} is known; \item the bound of the unknown disturbance $w$ is known; \item the control input $u$ and the state $x$ are known. \end{enumerate} More precisely, we have knowledge of the following data matrices

 which satisfy the equation